 President Trump’s budget requests drastic cuts to USDA’s budget and encourages private sector conservation planning.
 Consider writing your member of Congress today about the need for continued funding of Conservation Technical Assistance.
 You can also write to ask for your members’ support of legislation to repeal the SAM/DUNS requirement for NRCS cost-share assistance.

-As you may have heard already, on March 14 President Trump released his budget request to Congress for fiscal year 2018 which included a staggering 21% cut to USDA.
-While it didn’t include many details past this overall funding cut, it did call for a reduction in staff at USDA Service Centers and encouraged a privatization of conservation planning.
+As you may have heard already, on March 14 President Trump released an initial budget request to Congress for fiscal year 2018 which included a staggering 21% cut to USDA.
+This budget called for a reduction in staff at USDA Service Centers and encouraged a privatization of conservation planning.

 We hope you will join us in calling for robust federal conservation funding by passing this along to the districts in your state!
 NACD is looking for as many grassroots advocates for conservation as possible to contact their member of Congress.
 This includes letters from conservation districts themselves, their locally elected board members, conservation district employees and the landowners who have benefited from CTA.
 Please take a moment to fill out the attached template letter and send it to your Members of Congress using the following instructions.
 Then also please pass along this request to anyone else you think might be interested, and let us know if you have reached out so we can keep track!